 The consolidated financial position and the consolidated results of operations of the Group are expected to remain stable until year-end.

-FEU system registered an enrollment increase of six percent (6 %) to open the S.Y.
+FEU system registered an enrollment increase of six percent (6%) to open the S.Y.
 2016-2017.
-Despite the drop in college freshmen enrollment, the start of operations of FEU High School, Inc. (FEU High) and the acquisition of Roosevelt College, Inc. (RCI) delivered a 36,342 student population for the first semester.
+Despite the drop in college freshmen enrollment, the start of operations of FEU High and the acquisition of RCI delivered 36,342 student population for the first semester.
 Previously initiated actions in preparation for K-12, coupled with a continuous effort to attain operational cost efficiency, are expected to keep expenses within budgeted amounts.
-With a reasonable tuition fee hike, the Group is confident that it will maintain steady operations during the year.
+The Group is confident that it will maintain steady operations during the year.